 There are some things you can do to help cope with fatigue:

 Nausea and vomiting are common side effects of several chemotherapeutic agents.
 Chemotherapeutic drugs irritate the lining of the stomach and the first section of the small intestine (duodenum), which stimulates certain nerves that lead to the vomiting center of the brain.
-This results in nausea and vomiting.

 |Melphalan (in high doses)||Plicamycin|